shiftyp/submodule-gh-pages-example/README.md

 ## The Setup

-If you are just starting your project and have an empty directory, the steps are surprisingly simple:
+If you are just starting your project and have a fresh repository, the steps are surprisingly simple:

 ```
 git checkout --orphan gh-pages